On Your Side Throughout Your Legal Journey

 QUESTION: Approximately 15% of “our” assets came from an inheritance from his mother (in an account that arguably could be directly traced to the inheritance).
 It sounds to me like my husband is probably legally entitled to this money.
 So…when it comes to distributing assets, is this money “taken off the top” so to speak?
 As in, whatever is left after he gets that money is what we divide?
 Or is his having that money factored into the equation (meaning that I could possibly be awarded additional funds from other sources to make things more equitable)?

-The Answer: That property is most likely “separate” and not included in any asset division calculations as part of the divorce process.
+The Answer: That inherited property would most likely be considered “separate” from other marital property, and wouldn’t be included in asset division calculations.

-First of all, divorce mediation does not sound delusional in your case, if you’re already seeing things from your former partner’s perspective!
+Firstly, the good news is that, if you’re already seeing things from your former partner’s perspective, then divorce mediation does not sound delusional!
 Mediation tends to work best when both parties want to compromise, and you’re already more than halfway there.

-You’re also most likely right, in that those funds are probably not considered marital property and thus up for division as part of the divorce settlement.
-Maryland law tends to exclude those sorts of inheritances to single parties as strictly “separate” from any of the joint “marital” property that’s then divided up into equal portions between those involved.
+You’re also most likely correct, in that those funds are probably not considered marital property and thus aren’t eligible for division as part of the divorce settlement.
+Maryland law tends to define those sorts of single-party inheritances as strictly “separate” from any of the joint “marital” property that gets divided between the two parties.

-And yes, your gut thought is most likely correct, as well: As separate property, that money would be “taken off the top” and completely removed from the asset calculations
+And yes, your gut thought is probably correct as well: As separate property, that money would be “taken off the top” and completely removed from the asset calculations

-See, if any of those funds went toward the relationship — for example, house maintenance — your husband wouldn’t necessarily get those funds back directly.
+See, if any of those funds went toward shared marital property — for example, house maintenance — your husband wouldn’t necessarily get those funds back directly.

 For example, perhaps he wants to keep the family home instead of selling it and splitting the proceeds.
 He could have the house appraised and then pay you whatever amount the court says you are owed using those separate funds, if he so wished.

 Of course, this is just going off of what you’ve put online.
-Depending on the circumstances, those funds may, indeed, be marital property and thus subject to equal division.
-But, we can’t say for sure without looking at all the paperwork involved.
+Depending on the circumstances, those funds may indeed be considered marital property and thus subject to equal division.
+However, we can’t say for sure without looking at all the paperwork involved.

 Get Answers to Your Burning Legal Questions!